SAZZAD1Q2/Leaderboard/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project feel free to leave comments and contact via given author's information above.
+If you like this project feel free to leave comments and contact via given authors information above.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>